ahmad-techie/JavaProjects/README.md

 # Java Projects:

-A collection of Java programming challenges I've attempted.
+## A collection of Java programming challenges I've attempted.

-## Challenges I've attempted:

 ### Basic Calculator
 In this challenge, I have attempted to build a simple calculator that lets the user enter two numeric values on the console.